-New clue found for Fragile X syndrome-epilepsy linkApril 12th, 2011 in Medical research /
+New clue found for Fragile X syndrome-epilepsy linkApril 12, 2011 in Medicine & Health / Medical research

 Individuals with fragile X syndrome, the most common inherited form of intellectual disability, often develop epilepsy, but so far the underlying causes are unknown.
 Researchers have now discovered a potential mechanism that may contribute to the link between epilepsy and fragile X syndrome.

 The protein that is missing in fragile X syndrome, FMRP, controls the production of a protein that regulates electrical signals in brain cells, scientists at Emory University School of Medicine have found.
 The results were published April 13 in the Journal of Neuroscience.

 Individuals with fragile X syndrome tend to have a hyperexcitable nervous system, which can be displayed in several ways: hyperactivity, anxiety, increased sensory sensitivity, and epileptic seizures in 20 percent of all cases.
 The Emory team's findings suggest that a therapeutic strategy against fragile X syndrome now being tested in clinical trials could also address this aspect of the disease.

 "The link between fragile X syndrome and epilepsy was not well understood," says senior author Gary Bassell, PhD, professor of cell biology and neurology at Emory University School of Medicine.
 "This finding might provide a molecular explanation that could also give some clues on therapeutic strategies."

 The co-first authors of the paper are postdoctoral fellow Christina Gross and PhD candidate Xiaodi Yao.
 They and their colleagues found that in mice missing FMRP a model for humans with fragile X syndrome brain cells produce less of a protein called Kv4.2.